 From 1991-96 I studied French and received my diploma as an interpreter, translator and teacher of French / Spanish from the University of Havana.

 In 2003 I joined an initiative to found a free school in Germany that should work in the sense of freedom and related to Jiddu Krishnamurti’s teaching.
 This group broke up; some deep friendships developed.

-With the intention of creating a space for myself where I could meditate at peace, I did the yoga teacher training in 2004 at Yoga Vidya in Bad Meinberg and the Ayurveda massage training in Westerwald, and became a self-employed yoga teacher and Ayurveda massage therapist in Leipzig
+With the intention of creating a space for myself where I could meditate at peace, after my first 10 days Vipassana retreat (in the tradition og S. N. Goenka; at present I have been at 10 of those retreats) I did the yoga teacher training in 2004 at Yoga Vidya in Bad Meinberg and the Ayurveda massage training in Westerwald, and became a self-employed yoga teacher and Ayurveda massage therapist in Leipzig

 From 2007 to 2009 I lived and worked in the Ashram Yoga Vidya Bad Meinberg, where I gained lots of useful knowledge about Indian culture and completed further training in yoga and Ayurveda.